 Note that if your job is off-campus with a non-SJSU organization, then that organization will be required to create a profile and sign the University Organization Agreement (UOA) in the SJS4 (also called S4) database.
-Contact the COMM Internship Director to get an instruction packet for the organization on how to do this.
+You may begin this UOA process by having the non-SJSU organization complete a New Partner Proposal Form.

 Once you've got an internship, immediately email the COMM Internship Director and ask for the required paperwork:

-- All internships for COMM credit require the student to complete the COMM Internship Learning Plan & Participation Guidelines.
-Once you have an internship, immediately email the COMM Internship Director to get a copy of this form.
+- All internships for COMM credit require the student to complete the CSIP application paperwork.
+Once you have an internship, immediately email the CSIP Director for the application paperwork.

-In order to enroll in COMM 198, 190, or 291 and thereby receive academic credit for the internship, all of the required paperwork listed above must be completed, submittted, reviewed and accepted.
+In order to enroll in COMM 198, 190, or 291 and thereby receive academic credit for the internship, all of the required paperwork listed above must be completed, submitted, reviewed, and accepted.

 Each 1 unit of COMM credit (COMM 198, COMM 190, COMM 291) equals 50 hours of internship work.